 TIP: Be sure to activate the setting that will automatically pay off your balance in full on the due date!
 By doing that I could ensure that I would never be hit with any finance charges or late fees and that the $200 was completely free.

-I used part of that $200 to start this very website, actually.
+I used part of that $200 to start my travel blog, actually.
 With all the money I had been trying to save, and all the outdoor gear I was buying (or wanting to buy), I otherwise would have been reluctant to shell out the money for a domain name and web hosting.

 But thanks to Chase Freedom bonus money, I looked at the money as an unexpected windfall.
 And rather than blowing it on some shiny new toy from REI, I decided to invest that money in myself by starting this website.

 Buying that domain name not only held me accountable to following through with my dreams of travel and adventure, but it set me off down a path that I never could have imagined… Backpacking through Colombia (where I met Andrea), driving through all of Central and South America, writing a best-sellling travel book, and so much more.